 Greater Portland Sustainability Education Network

-A UNU Regional Center of Expertise on Education for Sustainable Development serving Clackamas, Clark, Multnomah, and Washington counties in Oregon and Washington.
-GPSEN’s mission is to connect diverse organizations in a collaborative network that multiplies our collective capacity to educate, empower, and engage for a sustainable future.
-GPSEN envisions a healthy, just, and thriving region where education for sustainability is prioritized and integrated across sectors; and where everyone has opportunities to shape a sustainable future.
+GPSEN connects diverse organizations in a collaborative network that multiplies our collective capacity to educate, empower, and engage each other to help create a healthy, just, and thriving region where education for sustainability is prioritized and integrated across sectors and everyone has opportunities to shape a sustainable future.

-Systems-based approach of people, planet, prosperity, peace, and partnership
+Systems-based approach focused on people, planet, prosperity, peace, and partnership

 Environmental Justice and Equity

-Working together to ensure a resilient and thriving region
+Working together to ensure and engage a resilient and vibrant region

 Visionary processes, technologies, and solutions-based strategies